ekinoks4/Project/README.md

 #### project/models/staging
 The goal in this layer is to keep source data as raw as possible.
 JSON data in the source tables in snowflake database is unpacked to a tabular form at staging.
 It is done thanks to custom macros.
-Filtering and cleaning operations are no applied.
+Filtering and cleaning operations are not applied.
-The ouput of staging is two tables, one keeping the data from procurement source and one keeping the data from bid sources.
+Staging has 2 output tables, one keeping the data from procurement source and one keeping the data from bid sources.
 Data contracts are enforced in both outputs.
 #### project/models/intermediate
 The goal of this layer is to clean and process staging models.